-Besides my family, I am passionate about three things:
+Besides my family, I am passionate about two things:

 Computer Training (I can teach just about anyone.)

-Whether the organization is small, large, for-profit or nonprofit, here are my fundamental technology beliefs.
+Whether the organization is small, large, corporation or nonprofit, here are my fundamental technology beliefs.

 IT IS A WONDER THAT IT WORKS

 Computer hardware is just a hunk of metal without the software telling it what to do.
 The physical components were made by man (or woman) and we make mistakes.
-Software was programmed by some human and may contain over 10,000 lines of instructions.
+The software was programmed by humans and may contain over 10,000 lines of instructions.
 Can you do something 10,000 times and not make one mistake?